Welcome to Turtles

 Strand and ProfileProfiles in ClassIdeas for Home

-Communication and LiteracyIn English we will be focusing on a character using the story Old Hat.
-We will do lots of immersion into the book looking at a wide range of hats and hat based activities before moving towards working on description of a character by using lots of descriptive vocabulary.
-At home you could explore different hats, different types of hats or even objects that could become a hat.
-You can try describing a hat and seeing how creative you can be.
+Communication and LiteracyIn English, we will be focusing on setting using the story The Pirates next door.
+We will do lots of immersion into the book looking at a wide range of Pirate and neighbour based activities before moving towards working on description of a setting by using lots of descriptive vocabulary.
+At home, you could explore your neighbours and where you live as well as being pirates in role-play scenarios.
+You could also begin to describe the different places you go and see what descriptive vocabulary you can come up with.